taemin-lee/SPTA/README.md

 Follow the instructions 1.1.1 from TIM https://github.com/mboudiaf/TIM to prepare Mini-ImageNet, CUB, and Tiered-ImageNet datasets.
 Modify the dataset path of the scripts below.

 ### 1.2 Preparing the model
 We also provide pre-trained models.
-Please download the zip file at https://www.dropbox.com/s/ztp0s90jb8hyfxc/checkpoints.tar.gz?dl=0 and untar it.
+Please download the tar file at https://www.dropbox.com/s/ztp0s90jb8hyfxc/checkpoints.tar.gz?dl=0 and extract it.

 ### 1.3 Preparing the environment
 Please see Dockerfile to prepare the environment.